Reflective Supervision for coaches & other professions

-This is combined with the work of Brigid Proctor (1986) who regards supervision as ‘a co-operative exercise in accountability’.
+This is combined with the work of Proctor, B. Group Supervision: A Guide to Creative Practice (2000) who regards supervision as ‘a co-operative exercise in accountability’.
 Proctor divides supervision into the following three areas:

 • Normative – the supervisor accepts and shares with the supervisee the responsibility for ensuring that the supervisee’s work is professional and ethical.

-• Formative – the supervisor acts to provide feedback and / or direction that will enable the supervisee to develop the skills, knowledge and personal attitudes etc ensuring the supervisee works at becoming a more competent coach
+• Formative – the supervisor acts to provide feedback and/or direction that will enable the supervisee to develop the skills, knowledge and personal attitudes

-• Restorative / Supportive – the supervisor listens, supports, confronts the supervisee when personal issues, doubts, ethical issues and any other supervisee issues arises These three factors develop in coaches an in-depth reflection of their coaching practice along with their own experimental learning.
+• Restorative / Supportive – the supervisor listens, supports and draws the supervisee’s attention to any personal issues, doubts, ethical issues, and any other supervisee issues that arise.
+These three factors develop in coaches an in-depth reflection of their coaching practice along with their own experimental learning.